fossas/fossa-cli/docs/integrations/carthage.md

 ## Analysis

-Cartage projects are analyzed by parsing a `Cartfile.resolved` file and massaging the data into a dependency graph.
+Carthage projects are analyzed by parsing a `Cartfile.resolved` file and massaging the data into a dependency graph.